 I work in the creative industries, what support is available to me?

-Creative Scotland has launched 3 funding programmes designed to provide support to sustain the country's creative community during the COVID-19 outbreak:
+Creative Scotland has up to date information as to what funding what may be available to provide support to sustain the country's creative community during the COVID-19 outbreak.